 Anyways, when it comes to building bigger hips, we’re talking about building bigger muscles.
 You should be doing a bodybuilding program, i.e., a program specifically designed to help you build up a bigger, stronger body.
 And that bodybuilding program should be one that puts extra emphasis on your hips, since that’s where you most want to grow.

 Most exercise programs don’t have that goal in mind.
 Even though building big hips is so universally appealing, many women in today’s society are coming at this from the other angle: they have naturally big hips and they already have enough muscle… but need to work hard at shrinking their waists.

-Even most weightlifting programs focus on either strength (StrongLifts, Starting Strength, etc) or on fitness (CrossFit, P90X, Sweat, Insanity, Spin, Body Pump) rather than on muscle size.
-And then they aren’t meant for your hips.
-While you might get some glute gains, they’ll be lackluster because you’re leaving so much opportunity on the table.
+The other common approach is to focus on general fitness (such as CrossFit, P90X, Insanity, Sweat, Spin, and Body Pump) rather than on becoming stronger.
+Again, these programs aren’t designed to help you build bigger hips.
+While you might get some glute gains, especially if you’re a total beginner, you’ll be leaving so much opportunity on the table.

 So what workout programs are good for building bigger hips?

 For the best overall muscle size development, you’ll want a program that focuses more on muscle hypertrophy.
 You could also call these “bodybuilding” programs, depending on how you define bodybuilding.
 The more accurate term for exercise that’s designed to stimulate muscle growth is hypertrophy training, though.